Canadian Tax Guide for Agents

 The short answer: 25% to 40%

-For most Canadian real estate agents earning between $80,000 and $300,000 in gross commission income, the total tax set-aside lands between 25% and 40% of net business income.
-That range depends on your province, your brokerage split, your deductible expenses, and whether you operate through a personal corporation (PREC).
+For most Canadian real estate agents earning between $80,000 and $300,000 in gross commission income, the typical estimate of the total tax portion lands between 25% and 40% of net business income.
+(This 25%–40% range is an Agent Runway composite estimate of federal + provincial + CPP, not a CRA figure — actual rates depend on province, brokerage split, deductible expenses, and whether the agent operates through a personal corporation (PREC).)

 The breakdown typically includes four components: